thornoar/smoothmanifold/documentation/main.typ

   { return difference(p, q); }
   ``` <path-set-difference-operator>
 ]#vs
 Calculate the path(s) bounding the set difference of the regions bounded by `p` and `q`.
-The `correct` parameter determines whether the paths should be "corrected", i.e. oriented clockwise.
+Both paths should be oriented counter-clockwise.

 #bl[
   #show: columns.with(2, gutter: 0pt)